 What happened to “self-rising flour?”

-The original recipe I received from a friend called for self-rising flour.
-I couldn’t find a single bag of the stuff at the big Walmart near our house today.
+The original recipe I received from my friend called for self-rising flour.
+But, unfortunately, I couldn’t find a single bag of the stuff at the big Walmart near our house today.

 According to the King Arthur website, adding 1.5 teaspoons of baking powder and 1/4 teaspoon of salt to 1 cup of all-purpose flour makes a good substitute for self-rising flour.

 After testing the new recipe several times, I made several changes.
 If you’ve made this before, you might notice I substituted 1/4 cup of yellow cornmeal for the same amount of flour.

 So now the recipe calls for half flour and half cornmeal.
 The final product is more substantial and tastes better, too.

 FAQ about Yellow Squash Patties